andresmazzo/linode-ddns/readme.md

 ## Introduction
-You are looking to implement Dynamic DNS for your cool router which has installed OpenWRT?
+You are looking to implement Dynamic DNS to link some cool domain you own to your crazy home?
+Do you have a router with OpenWRT installed?
+An SBC or a NAS?
+Maybe some unix system?
 Continue reading to learn how!

 There are multiple DDNS Providers with a free option, afraid.org sounds good.
 But, if you already has a cloud provider who manage your domain, why add one more service?
 Simplicity is the first rule.